 Field and classroom education are integral parts of a single educational experience.
 The field instruction component of the curriculum provides a structured learning environment for the development of professional social work values, skills, and ethics and for the integration and application of social work theories in a real world setting.

-The Office of Field Education coordinates the placement of all students and oversees the matching of student interest and learning needs with the field opportunities available.
-Suggestions regarding placement options are formulated following discussion of a variety of factors including the student’s interest, background, education, and previous experience.
+The Office of Field Education coordinates the placement of graduate and undergraduate social work students and oversees the matching of student interest and learning needs with available field opportunities.
+Suggestions regarding placement options are formulated following discussion of a variety of factors including the student’s interest, background, education, and previous professional experience.

 Students are evaluated from a strengths perspective through which growth points are identified in conjunction with the performance expectations enumerated for our students.
 The collaborative effort of Field Faculty, field education liaisons, and field instructors and their agencies promotes quality social work education and supports the professional development of our students.